Following Amelia dot Calm

 “Mom,” she stammers, eyes wide, “Mom, can’t you see change is desperately necessary?
 Evolution is a normal part of all life.”

-Mom just shakes her head quietly sad, fidgeting over the drain, ‘what does that even mean?’ she thinks dispassionately.
+Mom just shakes her head quietly sad, fidgeting over the drain, ‘what does that even mean?’
+Mom thinks dispassionately.

-She storms out of the kitchen with the screen door noisily slapping against the metal frame.
-She escapes toward the dirt lane that leads to the school.
+Amelia storms out of the kitchen with the screen door noisily slapping against the metal frame behind her.
+She escapes to the dirt lane that leads to the school and away from home.
 The green weed lined lane runs along a fence that borders the large pasture her dormer looks out on to; the one with the stream and trees near the middle, the one with the cows.

-After a short while, Amelia slows down to a reflective walk thinking about discrimination, poverty, and money; and how people are okay with just leasing a life they don’t own.
+After a short while, Amelia slows down to a reflective walk thinking about discrimination, poverty, and money; and how people are okay with just leasing a life they don’t have a right to own anymore.
 Close to the school, she stops at the entry gate to the field.
-Bright dandelions and tall weeds adorn the post hinged to the gate.
+Bright dandelions and tall weeds adorn the post that hinges to the gate.
 She loves the view with the tree so far in the distance, beside the lazy stream.
-‘It would be so beautiful to be there now,’ relishes Amelia while absorbing the scene.
+‘It would be so beautiful to be there now,’ relishes Amelia while absorbing the scene, aching for its peaceful serenity.

 In a few moments, her mood begins to soften as the field of beautiful life on the other side of the fence works its magic on her.
-She knows her only choice is to go to school and begins to walk on again, but happier than she was.
+She knows her only choice is to go to school and begins to walk on again, but happier and more relaxed than she was.

 Amelia gazes out the window to the field as the teacher, Ms. Petty, begins teaching by telling, or as Amelia likes to think of it, the Petty Preacher Teacher Program.

-“So, in this lesson, I will teach you how modern systems and science feeds our world and protects our health; take notes because this will be on the test,” as she scans the class engagingly, “Without modern systems, people couldn’t survive due to overpopulation.
-Systems make our cities livable by transporting food, and all necessities and services to the people.
-Science helps us maximize livestock and agriculture yields and science also protects us from disease and premature death.
-The system is complex and we are completely dependent on it; thank god for that!”
+“So, in this lesson, I will teach you how modern systems and science feeds our world and protects our health; please take notes because this will be on the test.” she suggests as she scans the class engagingly to begin, “Without modern systems for agriculture and food processing, people couldn’t survive due to overpopulation.
+Corporate systems make our cities livable by transporting food and all other necessities and services to the people living there.
+Science helps us maximize livestock and agriculture yields, and science also protects us from disease and premature death.
+The system is complex, and we are completely dependent on it; thank god for that!”

 Still looking out at the field, Amelia shakes her head and grunts, giving in to the frustration that’s been welling inside her all morning.
 The teacher notices but continues,